marjoleinF/pre/README.md

 #>       rule200   -0.4479854                       Solar.R <= 201
 #>       rule166   -0.1202175              Wind > 6.9 & Temp <= 82
 ```

+Note that the cross-validated error printed here is calculated using the same data as was used for generating the rules and therefore may provide an overly optimistic estimate of future prediction error.
+To obtain a more realistic prediction error estimate, we will use function `cvpre()` later on.

 We can plot the baselarners in the ensemble using the `plot` method (note that only the nine most important baselearners are requested here):